joglomedia/jenkins-docker/README.md

 Build a Docker image using Jenkins pipeline and push it into Docker registry.
 The Jenkins pulled from Jenkins official image latest version.

-## Running jenkins with docker from host
+## Running Jenkins with Docker from host

 ```
 docker run --name jenkins-docker -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock eslabsid/jenkins-docker